 Pontius Pilate washed his hands not to assume the guilt of the death of Jesus Christ.
-The prosecutor of Judea washed his hands, which means he wanted to avoid responsibility, especially if the fault is essential, to avoid taking responsibility.
+The prosecutor of Judea washed his hands, which means he wanted to avoid responsibility, especially if the fault was essential, to avoid taking responsibility.
 He let someone else decide for him.
 When Jesus is brought to trial before Pilate, he does just as Annas and Caiaphas did.
 In other words, he refuses to pronounce condemnation or pardon and shows Jesus to the crowd.
-Alongside the condemned robber Barabbas, he is asking those gathered there to choose for themselves.
-Who will be pardoned and who condemned?
+Alongside the condemned robber Barabbas, he asks those gathered there to choose for themselves.
+Who will be pardoned, and who will be condemned?
 And, as we know, the crowd decides to explain Barabbas and crucify Jesus.

 What was Jesus’ crown of thorns made of?

 The Lord wore the wreath of thorns made of the most painful local area thorn bushes twisted into a circle to look like a painful crown.
-The crown’s symbolism demonstrates that this is what the King of the Jews, Jesus the Nazarene looks like.
-The peak was not only with physical thorns but with Juda’s kiss on Judas.
+The crown’s symbolism demonstrates that this is what the King of the Jews, Jesus the Nazarene, looks like.
+The peak was with physical thorns and Juda’s kiss on Judas.
 The lost apostle, having been caught by the devil’s enemy and having to humble himself, stretched his wickedness to the end, for he led the haters of Christ to see the Lord in the Garden of Gethsemane.

 They wanted to insult him.
 But in the end, when the temple curtain was torn and night fell over the whole world, everyone was filled with terror and fear.
 At Jesus’ death, even the centurion who had struck him and guarded him on the cross said that he was sure that the one on the cross was the Son of the Highest, and we had killed Him.